-An arrow consists of a wooden shaft with a tip (point), a nock (which must be attached directly to the wooden shaft(s), or self-nock cut directly into the shaft(s), fletching and, if desired, cresting.
+An arrow consists of a shaft with a tip (point), nocks, fletching and, if desired, cresting.
 The maximum diameter of arrow shafts shall not exceed 9.3mm (arrow wraps shall not be considered as part of this limitation but may not extend further than 22cm toward the arrow point when measured from the nock groove where the bowstring sits to the end of the wrap).
 The tips/points of the arrows may not exceed 9.4mm in diameter.
 All arrows of every athlete shall be marked with the athlete's name or initials on the shaft.
 All arrows used in any end shall be identical in appearance and shall carry the same pattern and colour(s) of fletching, nocks and cresting, if any.
-The arrows used in the Longbow division shall not cause undue damage to the targets.